-The obligations towards your Federal student loans and TEACH Grants that are discharged If the borrower or student turns total and permanently disabled.
+The repayment towards your Federal student loans and TEACH Grants are discharged if the borrower or student turns totally and permanently disabled.

-Unlike Social Security disability which is short term or temporary disability status, the total and permanent disability is very different and the next big thing.
-Part of borrowers who are getting the Social Security benefits are not eligible for a total and permanent disability discharge.
-Anyhow, some forms of Social Security disability are likely permanent in nature and it can be treated as a total and permanent disability.
+Unlike Social Security disability, which is a short term or temporary disability status, the total and permanent disability is comparatively different.
+Borrowers who are getting Social Security benefits are not eligible for a total and permanent disability discharge.
+Anyhow, some forms of Social Security disability are permanent and it can be treated as a total and permanent disability.
 When a borrower has a physical or mental health deterioration which can supposedly lead to death or can last for at least 60 months (5 years) receives Total And Permanent Disability Discharge.

 If you are a loanee of federal student loans and are totally and permanently disabled then this article may help you figure out if you are eligible for a student loan discharge on your federal student loans.
 Read more on student loan discharge and cancellation.